thekarananand/summer2023/2023.05.23/NOTES.md

 # ☀️ May 23, 2023
 Tech : GitHub Pages, HTML, CSS, Google Fonts

-> NOTE : Instead of Learning Something New, I tries to Practice.
+> NOTE : Today, Instead of Learning Something New, I tried to Practice.
 But even practicing requires learn small but significant things.

 # GOOGLE FONTS
 We can import fonts from Google Fonts.
 Here's How to do it